Hero

 A session is the window of activity between a user arriving on your site and leaving.
 It starts with an entry page, includes every page view and event along the way, and ends when the user goes idle or closes the tab.

-Most analytics tools either give you too little (aggregated page-view counts with no sense of flow) or too much (full session recordings that raise privacy concerns and take hours to review).
-OpenPanel sits in the middle: you get a structured timeline of what happened in each session, without recording a single pixel of the user's screen.
+Most analytics tools either give you too little (aggregated page-view counts with no sense of flow) or too much (full session recordings that can be slow to review).
+OpenPanel gives you both options:

 For every session, OpenPanel captures: